openhab/openhab-addons/bundles/org.openhab.binding.goecharger/README.md

-# GoECharger Binding
+# Go-eCharger Binding

 This Binding controls and reads data from the [Go-eCharger](https://go-e.co/).
-It is a mobile wallbox for charging EVs and has an open REST API to read data and configure.
+It is a mobile wallbox for charging EVs and has an open REST API for reading data and configuration.

-**TODO**
-_If possible, provide some resources like pictures, a YouTube video, etc. to give an impression of what can be done with this binding.
-You can place such resources into a `doc` folder next to this README.md._

 ## Supported Things